Make Your AI Assistant a LoT Expert

 Setting Up Your AI Assistant

 An AGENTS.md file (or equivalent project rules file) tells your AI assistant how to work with your Coreflux project.
 It prevents the assistant from generating code with wrong naming, invented syntax, or inconsistent patterns.
-The conventions on this page form the content — the structure below tells you how to organize them for your assistant.
+The conventions defined in the LoT Concepts page form the content — the structure below tells you how to organize them for your assistant.

 What Is an AGENTS.md?